0xMiya/Guides/Installation/Gentoo/gentoo.md

 	Enable parallel builds using make -j<number> (similar to the MAKEOPTS variable)

 * When the compilation finished, copy the kernel image to /boot/.
-This is handled by make install
+This is handled by make install:

 		(chroot) $ make install